 Sauna Ion Generator Health Benefits

-How Integrating Plasma and Negative Ions into Sauna Therapy Boosts Sauna Benefits
+How Negative Ions in Saunas Boost Sauna Therapy Benefits

 Before the revelation of negative ions in some types of saunas became breaking news in Finland, the healing power of a sauna was solely associated with relaxation and increased circulation.
 According to the study, Physical Effects of Negative Air Ions in a Wet Sauna,